Where 15 Of The Most Famous Companies Were Founded

 Founder: Pierre Omidyar

-Place started the business: In the home of Pierre Omidyar
+Where Pierre started eBay: In the home of Pierre Omidyar.

 Where eBay.com Was Started